leapcode/puppet_check_mk/README.md

 *workspace*: The directory to use to store files used during installation.
 Default: '/root/check_mk'

-*use_ssh*: Use ssh instead of the tcp wrapper.
-Deploys ssh keypair on server and
+*use_ssh*: Use ssh instead of the tcp wrapper in order to allows the server to
-           allows the server to execute the agent on the client.
+           execute the agent on the client.
            Default: false.

+           * Deploys ssh keypair on server (in /opt/omd/sites/monitoring/.ssh)
+           * Saves keypair on puppetmaster (/etc/puppet/modules/keys/files/check_mk_keys by default)
+           * Deploys public key on client in /root/.ssh/authorized_keys (restricting allows command to "/usr/bin/check_mk_agent")

 ## Host groups and tags